 You can find information about the work we have done in the documents below, and in the Big Health and Care Conversation Update Report on the Reporting page.

-The final report- “The Big Health and Care Conversation – You said, we did” outlines the conversations we had, informs about the work we are already doing (“we have”) and highlights our commitment to using the feedback to change and improve services (“We will”).
+The final report, “The Big Health and Care Conversation – You Said, We Did”, which you can find in the table below, outlines the conversations we had, informs about the work we are already doing (“We have”) and highlights our commitment to using the feedback to change and improve services (“We will”).

 The Big Health and Care conversation will continue in 2018 with more public discussions, topic specific groups, online engagement, and other means to ensure we continue to hear from those who use local health and care services